 John Falcetano (email@example.com) is Director Corporate Compliance at Brooks Health System in Jacksonville, FL.

 A critical element of any effective compliance program is monitoring.
-As a service to our members, each month this column focuses on potential monitors for specific business lines.
+As a service to our members, each month this column focuses on potential monitors for specific business lines or functions.